b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** string

 ..  topic:: Description

-	This label attribute is used to point at the image file to use for the Icon Element
+	This attribute is used to point to an image file path to use for the Icon Element.
+	Need to be joint to an element supporting Icon attribute. (ie: ui.Button)

 	* .png
 	* .jpg

-..  note:: Not yet tested

-    ui.Font({ 'File': "" })
+..  code-block:: python

+	ui.Button({ 'ID': "Browse",  'Text': " Browse", "Icon": ui.Icon({'File': r"UserData:/Scripts/images/csv.png"})})

+..  image:: images/UI_icon_file.png
+	:width: 400px
+	:align: center

 Tabbar